genaray/Arch/README.md

 ```

 # Quickstart
+## ECS

+Entity Component System (ECS) is a software architectural pattern mostly used for the representation of game world objects or data oriented design in general.
+An ECS comprises entities composed from components of data, with systems or queries which operate on entities' components.

+ECS follows the principle of composition over inheritance, meaning that every entity is defined not by a type hierarchy, but by the components that are associated with it.

 ## World

 The world acts as an management class for all entities, it contains methods to create, destroy and query for them and handles all the internal mechanics.